Male Breast Reduction (Gynaecomastia Correction)

 - Asymmetry – It’s very rare for men and women to have perfectly symmetrical breasts.
 It’s possible for the patient’s chest to look slightly asymmetrical after surgery, something that will be covered during your consultation

-How much doeas a male breast reduction cost in Sydney?
+How much does a gynaecomastia correction surgery cost in Sydney?

 Here at Form & Face, we provide patients with a